f-marchi/ALMA/README.md

 ## Dataset

-The complete ALMA dataset is available for download [here](https://github.com/f-marchi/ALMA/raw/refs/heads/main/data/alma_main_results.xlsx).
-If you use it, please cite our work.
+The complete ALMA training dataset and nanopore test dataset are available for download [with release v0.2.0](https://github.com/f-marchi/ALMA/releases/tag/v0.2.0).
+See our paper for details.

 ## License